iluwatar/java-design-patterns/data-locality/README.md

 ## Intent of Data Locality Design Pattern

 The Data Locality design pattern aims to minimize data access times and improve cache utilization by arranging data in memory to take advantage of spatial locality.
-This pattern is particularly useful in high-performance computing and game development where access speed is crucial.
+This pattern is particularly useful in high-performance computing, real-time data processing, and game development where access speed is crucial.

 ## Detailed Explanation of Data Locality Pattern with Real-World Examples